xStarbound/xStarbound/README.md

 # xStarbound

-This is a fork of [OpenStarbound](https://github.com/OpenStarbound/OpenStarbound); all credit for the original code goes to the respective authors.
+This is a fork of Starbound's source code; all credit for the original code goes to the respective authors.
 Contributions are welcomed.
 You **must** own a copy of Starbound to use xStarbound.
 Base game assets are not provided for obvious reasons.

 **Download the latest release for Linux and Windows [here](https://github.com/xStarbound/xStarbound/releases/latest).
 Older releases [are also available](https://github.com/xStarbound/xStarbound/releases).**